Hydroxychloroquine

 Hydroxychloroquine alone was not associated with reduced mortality in hospitalized COVID-19 patients but the combination of hydroxychloroquine and azithromycin significantly increased mortality.

 How did this study come to the opposite conclusion and why do these people pretend there is no evidence whatsoever for HCQ's positive effect when used under the right conditions as is extensively documented?
-The authors of this paper basically do a selective meta-analysis of existing researches under certain conditions which will be discussed later.
-The studies they use for this conclusion are listed by reference numbers...
+The authors of this paper did a selective meta-analysis of existing researches.
+The reference studies they use for this conclusion are listed by reference numbers...

 Studies included 27 articles for hydroxychloroquine [14-19,23,24,36,39-56] and 12 articles for hydroxychloroquine + azithromycin [18,36,41,42,47,48,50,51,57-60].